 Beach Time at Lake Anna State Park

 There is Lake Anna, but there is also Lake Anna State Park, which has a sandy beach area for swimming and more than 15 miles of hiking and biking trails.

-One of the most popular trails is the 2.0-mile Railroad Ford Trail, which begins in front of the Visitor Center.
-It’s also steps from the swimming beach.
+One of the most popular Lake Anna attractions is the 2.0-mile Railroad Ford Trail, which begins in front of the Visitor Center.
+It’s steps from the swimming beach.

-This easy loop trail guides visitors along a scenic peninsula that juts out just southeast of the main beach.
+This easy loop trail guides those visiting Lake Anna along a peninsula that juts out southeast of the main beach.
 You’ll cross footbridges and pass a fishing pond.